ChrstphrHll/npc_gen/students/Whit Remington.md

 # Whit Remington
 ---
 ### Description
-- Triton Wizard from Kordinia
+- Triton Wizard from Whyndiem
 - 1st year Protection student in Burk
-- long wavy platinum hair that's messy, Pale Blue eyes, and Emerald Green skin
+- short curly grey hair that's plain, Pale Blue eyes, and Emerald Green skin
 - Is Risk-taking and Irresponsible, and has Greed as their ideal

 ### Organizations